Close Alert Banner

 Kimberley-Amik-Talisman water system - is a Class 3 treatment and Class 1 distribution system.
 The system consists of two raw water springs and a conventional filtration packaged plant.
 A storage reservoir provides water via a pumped and a gravity water main.

-The Municipality has a Drinking Water Quality Management System in place under the Safe Drinking Water Act, 2002
+The Municipality has a Drinking Water Quality Management System in place under the Safe Drinking Water Act, 2002.
+The Operational Plan will be made available for viewing upon request.

 Find out more in the Waterworks By-law 2009-27.